Rule 3796:8-2-02 | Establishment of additional forms or methods of administration.

 (3) The extent to which the prospective form or method of administration is generally accepted by the medical community;

 (4) Information or studies known to the petitioner regarding any benefit or adverse effects from the use of the proposed form or method of administration; and

 (5) Benefits to approving the proposed form or method of administration.

 (D) If a form or method has been previously considered and rejected by the board, or is determined by the board to be substantially similar to a rejected form or method of administration, the board may deny the petition without first considering the appropriateness, unless new scientific research supporting the request is included in the petition.

-(E) In addition to information provided in a petition, the board may examine scientific, medical or other evidence and research pertaining to the petition and may gather information, in person or in writing, from other persons knowledgeable about the form or method of administration being considered.
+(E) In addition to information provided in a petition, the board may examine scientific, medical or other evidence and research pertaining to the petition and may gather information, in person or in writing, from other persons knowledgeable about the form or method of administration included in the petition.

-(G) If after consideration the board concludes that the form or method of administration should be added to the list of approved forms and methods, the board shall proceed to adopt a rule, in accordance with Chapter 119. of the Revised Code, expanding the list accordingly.
+(G) If the board approves a form or method of administration contained within the petition, the board shall proceed to adopt a rule, in accordance with Chapter 119. of the Revised Code.

 Last updated September 6, 2022 at 8:37 AM